RUSSIA: Prison, trials, investigations for religious meetings

 Prokhladny Jehovah's Witness leader on trial

-Arkady Akopovich Akopyan, head of the Prokhladny Jehovah's Witness community, has been charged under Criminal Code Article 282, Part 1 (publicly performed "actions aimed at the incitement of hatred or enmity, as well as humiliation of a person or group", based on gender, race, nationality, language, origin, attitude to religion, or social group) and is currently on trial before Judge Oleg Golovashko at Prokhladny City Court in Kabardino-Balkariya.
+Arkadya Akopovich Akopyan, head of the Prokhladny Jehovah's Witness community, has been charged under Criminal Code Article 282, Part 1 ("Actions directed at the incitement of hatred [nenavist] or enmity [vrazhda], as well as the humiliation of an individual or group of persons on the basis of sex, race, nationality, language, origin, attitude to religion, or social group") and is currently on trial before Judge Oleg Golovashko at Prokhladny City Court in Kabardino-Balkariya.

-After the preliminary hearing was twice delayed at request of prosecutors (who "asked for more time to prepare their position on the case", according to an 18 May report on jw-russia.org), the trial eventually got underway on 1 June.
+After the preliminary hearing was twice delayed at request of prosecutors, who "asked for more time to prepare their position on the case" Jehovah's Witnesses stated on 18 May, the trial eventually got underway on 1 June.
 The first full hearing took place on 15 June, with the next due on 4 July, according to court records.

-Akopyan is accused of giving sermons in which he "degraded the dignity of adherents of other religions", according to jw-russia.org on 7 June, as well as of distributing banned "extremist" literature among members of his congregation.
+Akopyan is accused of giving sermons in which he "degraded the dignity of adherents of other religions", Jehovah's Witnesses stated on 7 June.
+He is also accused of distributing banned "extremist" literature among members of his congregation.
 He claims that the charges are based on false testimony from witnesses, and has appealed to the investigative committee with a request to charge those who, he believes, lied in their statements to investigators.

 If convicted, Akopyan may receive the following possible punishments: a fine of 300,000 to 500,000 Roubles; or 2 to 3 years' income; or compulsory labour (prinutdelnaya rabota) for 1 to 4 years with a ban on working in one's profession for up to 3 years; or 2 to 5 years' imprisonment.